indranichalla/revenue-forecasting-dashboard/README.md

 - Build a churn prediction model using customer tenure, payment history and contract value to identify at-risk customers early
 - Launch a structured auto-renew conversion campaign targeting the $4.09M in manually renewed contracts before the next renewal cycle

----

-## About

-Analyses where revenue is being lost